justinjaywang/journal/source/_posts/2016-02-14--spiekermann.md

 Other random things:

-- In the cold weather, I'll just be walking and out of nowhere my nose starts to run, full-on dripping down to my mouth.
+- With the cold weather, I'll just be walking and out of nowhere my nose starts to run, full-on dripping down to my mouth.
 I'd never really experienced that before.
 Kind of interesting.
 - I live right across from a church, and the carillon bells ring on the hour (with an additional soft ring at the half hour).
 I like that.
 And at noon and 6pm, they play a tune.
 Reminds me of the Campanile back in school.
 - I started making bread again: yeast breads (mostly sandwich rolls in baguette form) and flatbreads.
 I've also been experimenting with cold dishes, like julienned red bell pepper in olive oil, vinegar, and garlic.